henriquewills/Intern-Test/Exercise 3 _ API_Restriction_Rule.md

 }
 ```
 ## Postman JSON collection
-The resulting postman collection in JSON format can be seen in the shared "New Collection.postman_collection.json" file in the Github repository.
+The resulting postman collection in JSON format can be seen in the shared "Exercise 3 _ postman_collection.json" file in the Github repository.